nmatsuda/viz1090/README.md

 ![](https://media.giphy.com/media/VGh0nJHerUFFNxeAZo/giphy-downsized.gif)

-**This is work in progress**
+**This is a work in progress**

-There are some major fixes and cleanup that need to happen before a relase:
+There are some major fixes and cleanup that need to happen before a release:
 * Everything is a grab bag of C and C++, need to more consistently modernize
 * A full refactor, especially View.cpp, necessary for many of the new features below.
 * A working Android build, as this is the best way to run this on portable hardware.